sparky948/lab-2025-10660/ASSESSMENT.md

 TLS termination and security considerations

-Provide a diagram or verbal walkthrough.
+Provide a diagram or verbal walkthrough using: https://www.drawio.com/

 ## 🧩 Exercise 3 – Terraform SAML Configuration